brainrake/glossary/glossary.md

 ## Function

-An expression with named holes in it, to be replaced by values of the appropriate type during evaluation.
+An expression with "free" (unbound) names, to be bound later, at the point of use (function application).